noisebridge/PythonClass/instructors/template-lesson-plan.md

 2. #### First Point
-    1. An Explanation - 3 minutes
+    1. Replace with An Explanation - XX minutes
         1.
         2.
         3.